Rogers Environmental Education Center

 There is a lot to do at Rogers Center.
 Its 600 acres offer a variety of habitats for the walker, bird watcher, photographer, snowshoer, or cross-country skier.
 Trails traverse woodlands, meadows, wetlands, plantations, and farm fields.

-Day use, picnic tables, nature walk, and pavilion.
+Day use area, picnic tables, nature walk, and pavilion.

 A full list of DEC's accessible recreation destinations is available on the DEC website.

 The trail system consists of six miles of labeled trails.
 A two mile system begins at the Visitor Center traversing a variety of habitats.
 Trail guide booklets explain various aspects of the natural resources along the way.
 Another mile of trails, located across the street from the main parking lot, winds its way up to the Farm Tower where one can enjoy a wonderful view of the Chenango Valley.
 Two other trail systems are located at our Adams Farm and Cush Hill sites.
 Take time to explore these trails in every season.

 "Attracting Wildlife to Your Yard" is an outdoor exhibit designed to show how anyone can enhance wildlife habitat at home.
 By providing the needs of wildlife, you may draw them in for a closer look.